 Famous Market Research Fails, Examples, and Stories

-Market research is critical for businesses to identify and reach their target audiences, and in turn, to boost their profits.
-This type of research also helps companies figure out marketing and advertising essentials such as tag lines, value propositions, pricing, promotions, metrics and much more.
-However, there have been more than a few blunders in market research history.
-For big brand names, these oversights can be easy to recover from.
-However, this type of market research failure could prove fatal for small businesses.
-Here is a look at some notable market research failures and how they highlight the importance of accurate and thorough market research.
+Conducting market research is crucial in helping businesses identify and reach their target audiences.
+One reward in doing so is a potential boost in profits.
+But this type of research also helps companies figure out marketing and advertising essentials, such as tag lines, value propositions, pricing, promotions, and metrics.
+Despite the care that goes into the work, there have been more than a few blunders in market research history.
+Big brand names can recover from these oversights, but this type of failure could prove fatal for small businesses.
+Looking at some notable market research failures highlights the importance of accurate and thorough market research.

 1. New Coke: A Market Research Failure and Recovery

-This introduction had many flaws.
-For example, market researchers did not factor in the huge emotional impact Coke, with its specific design, has on people, and they did not explain to taste test subjects that they would eventually have to choose between drinking original Coke and New Coke.
+Taste tests indicated that success was on the horizon.
+Market research indicated that more people preferred the taste of New Coke to original Coke and Pepsi.
+But the product’s introduction had many flaws.
+Market researchers did not factor in the emotional impact Coke, with its specific design, has on people.
+They also did not explain to taste test subjects that they would eventually have to choose between drinking original Coke and New Coke.

 How The Coke Brand Adapted and Recovered

 Even restoring original Coke to sell alongside New Coke could not fix the issue.
-Ultimately, New Coke slunk away, and many people learned a valuable lesson in market research: marketing and sales should have designed their research to better understand the emotional factors driving the decline in Coke sales.
-However, a silver lining emerged from this historically disastrous flop: Coke customers asked for their Coke back (reincarnated as “Coke Classic”), Coca Cola listened and brand loyalty spiked, and conspiracy theories abounded that Coke had actually intentionally trashed their brand name to inspire loyal followers.
+In time, New Coke disappeared.
+Marketing and sales should have designed their research into the decline in Coke sales to factor in consumers’ emotional connection to the brand’s products.
+The story has a silver lining.
+Customers asked for their Coke back (reincarnated as “Coke Classic”).
+Coca-Cola listened, and brand loyalty spiked.
+Conspiracy theories swirled that Coke had intentionally trashed its brand name to inspire loyal followers.
 The Coke Cult grew in its support of its brand.

 2. Crystal Pepsi and Tab Clear: Same Taste, Higher Cost

-Many consumers see water as pure and healthy, and Pepsi decided in 1992 to give consumers Pepsi that was crystal clear.
+In the early 1990s, consumer demand for clear and lighter soft drinks was increasing.
+Pepsi decided to tap into the growing market, and in 1992 produced Pepsi that was clear.
 The soda dubbed Crystal Pepsi showed initial promise, with first-year sales of nearly $500 million.
-Of course, market research had indicated potential, so Pepsi did not anticipate the consumer confusion that happened next.
-Was Crystal Pepsi a lemon-lime soda?
-Was it healthier?
-What was the point in having a clear drink that tasted just about identical to Pepsi but that cost more?
-This became a market research failure that turned into a consumer connection failure.
+Market research indicated potential, so Pepsi did not expect the consumer confusion that came next.
+Consumers wondered whether Crystal Pepsi was a lemon-lime soda, if it was healthier, and why a clear drink that tasted almost identical to Pepsi cost more.
+Pepsi should have caught this failure to connect with consumers during their market research phase.

-After that first year of sales from curious consumers, Crystal Pepsi plummeted.
-Consumer confusion may have stemmed in part from the fact that Coca-Cola’s Tab Clear had launched in late 1992.
-It was a sugar-free diet cola (not lemon-lime) and failed as well.
-Consumers were confused as to why Pepsi expected them to pay more for what amounted to the same old sugary Pepsi except that it was transparent.
-Plus, many were disoriented from the appearance and taste not matching up.
+After that first year of sales driven by curious consumers, Crystal Pepsi plummeted.
+Consumer confusion may have stemmed in part from the fact that Coca-Cola’s Tab Clear launched in late 1992.
+It was a sugar-free diet cola and failed as well.
+Ultimately, consumers didn’t understand why Pepsi expected them to pay more for what was essentially the sugary Pepsi they knew, except this one was transparent.
+Many consumers were also disoriented by the appearance and taste not matching up.
 Better and expanded market research may have brought these potential flaws to light.

 Bottled water was huge when Coors put out Rocky Mountain Sparkling Water in 1990.
-Coors beer, too, was popular.
-Putting these facts together, the company figured slapping the word “Coors” on bottled water could lead to incredible sales.
-They ran with this idea instead of completing the market research necessary to understand the consumer response.
+Coors beer was also popular.
+Putting two and two together, the company believed that adding its brand to bottled water could lead to incredible sales.
+They ran with the idea instead of completing the market research necessary to understand the consumer response.

 As with Crystal Pepsi, consumers were confused.
-Was this water mixed with beer or alcohol?
-What exactly was it?
-Either way, it did not seem to appeal to consumers.
-Another harmful component of this project was the fact that Coors relied on its big brand name to carry them through a new market.
-While Coors was trusted in the beer industry, the bottled water industry already had several brand names and sturdy competitors that customers had began to prefer.
-Their name and branding did not give any indication as to why consumers should choose their water over these competitors.
+The branding led consumers to wonder if the water was mixed with beer or alcohol.
+Another component that doomed the project was the fact that Coors relied on its big brand name to carry them in a new market.
+While Coors was a trusted name in the beer industry, the bottled water industry already had several brand names that customers preferred.
+Coors’ name and branding did not give any indication about why consumers should choose its water over these competitors’ products.

-Perhaps not wanting to admit a mistake, Coors kept the “Coors” wording on instead of trying to find another way to market bottled water.
-So not only was this a marketing research failure, it signaled a company that may have had too much pride or inflexibility to adjust quickly (unlike the recovery made by New Coke).
-Personally, I think alcohol water might just be the next big thing…
+Despite the confusion, Coors kept the “Coors” branding instead of trying to find another way to market bottled water.
+So not only was this a marketing research failure, it signaled a company that may have had too much pride or inflexibility to adjust as needed (unlike the recovery made by Coke).
+But with the rise of alcoholic seltzer water, maybe they are due for a comeback.

 4. Kodak: Ignoring Market Trends